Prevalence of circumcision: Australia

+Fiji

+In 2016, the circumcision rate in Fiji was 55%.
+While circumcision is common among iTaukei (Indigenous Fijians) and among Muslims, it is not common among European or Hindu Indo-Fijians.

+Circumcision is an ancient rite in Fiji that predates colonialism.
+In precolonial Fiji, boys were circumcised around age 12.
+The practice of circumcision remains today, though now it is performed by a doctor.

 New Zealand

-According to the World Health Organisation, fewer than 20% of males are circumcised in New Zealand in 2007.
+According to the World Health Organization, fewer than 20% of males are circumcised in New Zealand in 2007.
 In New Zealand routine circumcision for which there is no medical indication is uncommon and no longer publicly funded within the public hospital system.
 In a study of men born in 1972–1973 in Dunedin, 40.2% were circumcised.
 In a study of men born in 1977 in Christchurch, 26.1% were circumcised.
 A 1991 survey conducted in Waikato found that 7% of male infants were circumcised.

+Papua New Guinea

+While 47% of men in Papua New Guinea have undergone some form of penile circumcision, only about 10% are actually circumcised.
+Many women in Papua New Guinea express concerns about male circumcision.

-Pacific Islands
+Solomon Islands

-Circumcision for cultural reasons is routine in Pacific Island countries.